mintproject/MINT_USERGUIDE/docs/modelcatalog.md

 ![Model configuration versus model configuration setup](figures/component.png "Model configuration versus model configuration setup")

-*Fig. 3: TopoFlow model component with 2 input files, 2 input parameters, and 2 outputs.*
+*Fig. 3: TopoFlow model configuration with 2 input files, 2 input parameters, and 2 outputs.*

 We may want to execute this model in a region with a certain  configuration file and precipitation rates, or we may want allow users to change both of these files to files they have created themselves.
 In order to support this flexibility, we distinguish among the following concepts for executing models: